ewendel/elm-workshop/README.md

 Start by implementing the three states as a union type called `GameState`.
 The `GameOver` state does not need any extra data, but `Choosing` needs a `Deck` (the deck we are choosing from), and `Matching` needs both a `Deck` (the deck we are choosing from) and a `Card` (the card we are trying to match with).

 The `Model` of our program should now change from consisting of just a `Deck` to being a `GameState`.
 Continue by creating a `updateCardClick` function that can handle the three different `GameState`s.
+It should have the following signature:
+`updateCardClick : Card -> GameState -> GameState`.

-To complete the game logic you will need yo update your `update` and `view` functions to accomodate for the new shape of our model.
+To complete the game logic you will need yo update your `update` and `view` functions to accommodate for the new shape of our model.

 Now take a minute and pat yourself on the back for making an awesome game in Elm!